 Qualified caregivers receive a tax-exempt monthly stipend through MassHealth based on the level of care the individual requires.

 When the best choice for your loved one with disabilities is to live at home, your dedicated team will help you develop a plan of care, just for you.

-- After phone introductions, the AFC manager will schedule an in-home meeting to discuss your particular needs, care plan, options and resources.
+- After introductions, Shola will schedule an in-home meeting to discuss your particular needs, care plan, options and resources.

-- If you qualify for services, the manager will help you fill out your application and mail it in.
+- If you qualify for services, Shola or another AFC team member will help you fill out your application and mail it in.

 I decided to become a caregiver in my family setting.
 I’ve seen a lot of people who need a family.
 My goal is to make a person feel like part of a family.

 Personal care attendants didn’t work out for our family.
 With AFC I can be home to spend time with my daughter.

 Thanks to AFC, I can plan ahead and say how things are going to be.
 It’s an incredible feeling I haven’t had in a long time.

 How is the Adult Family Care program funded?

 The Incompass AFC program is funded by MassHealth through the Executive Office of Elder Affairs.
 This program offers MassHealth-eligible individuals over the age of 16 the option to continue living at home with their families or with non-family members.